New Orleans Criminal Defense Lawyer

 The criminal justice system is complex and can be daunting to navigate alone.
 Facing criminal charges can be overwhelming, as a conviction may have a serious impact on the rest of your life.
 For these reasons, it is highly recommended that you work with a qualified and experienced New Orleans criminal defense lawyer to handle your case and protect your rights.

 Offering judgment-free counsel and diligent representation, The Bradley Law Firm is ready to extend the legal support and guidance that you need to avoid any unjust convictions.
 Whether it’s negotiating a plea bargain or getting your charges dismissed for lack of evidence, your attorney can fight to secure the most favorable outcome in your case.
-If you’ve been charged with a criminal offense, contact our office today to speak with a member of our team.
+If you’ve been charged with a criminal offense in New Orleans, contact our office today to speak with a member of our team.

 Schedule A Meeting With Us